EthicSoft/tooltipzoom/README.md

 Needs jQuery and Bootstrap

 # Usage
-- first, import the script
+the first, import the script

 ## Via HTML classes
 just add .tooltipzoom to the images that you want to have a tooltip zoom